This week I wanted to talk a bit about the bedtime routine, and the number one mistake parents make when they are creating a bedtime routine.

 If your baby has a really strong association between eating and sleeping, I suggest you break it up with an extra step even after the feed.
 Feed, sit baby up on your lap, maybe read a story together after the fact, just to break that connection a little bit further and to start to teach your baby that there is no way or there is no reason to fall asleep while feeding.

 Then the baby should go into the cot/bassinet awake.
-That is how you start with The Sleep Sense Program, we’ll teach you how to do that.
-But it’s also the number one way your baby is going to learn the skills she or he needs in order to become a great sleeper and start sleeping through the night.
+This approach is how all my Sleep Support programs start, and I can teach you how to do that.
+But it’s also the number one way your baby is going to learn the skills they need in order to become a great sleeper and start sleeping through the night.